Nonparametric learning for impulse control problems: Data driven impulse controls

 We propose a strategy with an decaying $\epsilon$-greedy-inspired action selection as follows, see Figure \ref{fig:plot_expl_exploit}: we use stopping times $\tau_1,\tau_2,\ldots$ to separate the time into different periods.
 Each of these periods is either an \emph{exploration period} or an \emph{exploitation period}.
 In each exploration period, we let the process run until it first reaches the upper boundary $\bet$ and then visits $\yn$ again.
 Here, many other choices would be possible.
 It would, for example, be natural to control the process back to $\yn$ whenever it reaches $\bet$.
 We choose our definition primarily for mathematical convenience, see below.

 We denote by $S_t$ the (random) time spent in the exploration periods until $t$, i.e., the process $(S_t)_t$ has linear growth in the exploration periods and is constant in the exploitation periods.
 We denote the left inverse of $t\mapsto S_t$ by $S^{-1}$ and write ${X}':=(X^K_{S^{-1}_s})_{s\geq 0}$.
 As exploitation periods start and end in\ $\yn$, the process $X'$ is -- by the strong Markov property -- a diffusion process with same dynamics as $X$ (not killed as long as $S_t\to \infty$).
 Based on this observation, we may use one of the estimators $\widehat{y}'$ from\ Section \ref{sec:rhobest}, but now for $X'$ instead of $X$, and write for the estimated optimal threshold at time $t$.
+Here, for technical reasons only (see the proof below), at time $t$, we limit the data from the exploration periods to an observation length of $s=mt^{2/3}$ for some constant $m$ specified below.

 Note that the estimated threshold is constant in the exploitation periods, i.e. in exploitation periods $[\tau_{n-1},\tau_{n})$ it holds that